 Gateway to Technology Gateway to Technology are classes where students apply the design process to solve problems and to understand the influence of creativity and innovation in their lives.
 They work in teams to design toys and braces for children with Cerebral Palsy, while capturing ideas and research in their engineering notebooks.
 (Contact Mr. Young)

-Incentives for Good Grades At the end of the first 3 quarters, students who have all A’s and B’s are rewarded with coupons for awards from participating businesses.
-The students with all A’s receive an invitation for a party in the gym during lunch.
-They are provided with lunch or a special treat as well as free time to celebrate their achievement.
-Parent volunteers are needed to hand out the coupons and invitations as well as a few volunteers to help hand out lunch at the party.
+Incentives for Good Grades At the end of the first 3 quarters, students who have all A’s and B’s are rewarded by the PTA.
+The students with all A’s receive a pizza lunch during their scheduled lunch.
+Parent volunteers are needed to help hand out lunch.
 (Contact PTA)

 Intramural Sports Open to all students after school.
-Each grade level meets one day a week for 30 minutes (3:20p-3:50p) and participates in a variety of sports and games.
+Each grade level meets one day a week for 30 minutes (3:20p-3:55 PM) and participates in a variety of sports and games.
 Students must have transportation home.
-(Contact Ms. Ross) Mondays: 6th grade; Tuesdays: 7th grade; Wednesdays: 8th grade
+(Contact Mr. Henikman) Mondays: 6th grade; Tuesdays: 7th grade; Wednesdays: 8th grade

 Mock Trial GMA’s Mock Trial program was recognized by the SC Bar Association in 2015 for Excellence.
 Announcements are made at the beginning of the year concerning sign ups during morning and afternoon announcements.
-(Contact Mrs. Hasenkamp)
+(Contact TBD)

-Peer Tutoring Peer tutoring is a great opportunity for students who have a heart for assisting students with special needs.
-Peer tutors assist special needs students with their schoolwork, interact and play games with them, and can eat lunch with the students to help them learn social and conversational skills.
-Requirements for being a good peer tutor are: a willingness to be a friend to someone who does not have a friend, have a good attitude and behavior during the school day, and patience.
+Peer Mentor Peer mentoring is a great opportunity for students who have a heart for assisting students with special needs.
+Peer mentors assist special needs students with their schoolwork, interact and play games with them, and can eat lunch with the students to help them learn social and conversational skills.
+Requirements for being a good peer mentor are: a willingness to be a friend to someone who does not have a friend, have a good attitude and behavior during the school day, and patience.
+(Contact Ms. Heinold)